samtools/hts-specs/htsget.md

 3. should provide CORS
 4. should allow multiple request retries, within reason
 5. should use HTTPS rather than plain HTTP except for testing or internal-only purposes (providing both security and robustness to data corruption in flight)
+6. need not use the same authentication scheme as the API server.
+URL and `headers` must include any temporary credentials necessary to access the data block.
+Client must not send the bearer token used for the API, if any, to the data block endpoint, unless copied in the required `headers`.
-6. Server must send the response with either the Content-Length header, or chunked transfer encoding, or both.
+7. Server must send the response with either the Content-Length header, or chunked transfer encoding, or both.
 Clients must detect premature response truncation.
-7. Client and URL endpoint may mutually negotiate HTTP/2 upgrade using the standard mechanism.
+8. Client and URL endpoint may mutually negotiate HTTP/2 upgrade using the standard mechanism.
-8. Client must follow 3xx redirects from the URL, subject to typical fail-safe mechanisms (e.g. maximum number of redirects), always supplying the headers, if any.
+9. Client must follow 3xx redirects from the URL, subject to typical fail-safe mechanisms (e.g. maximum number of redirects), always supplying the `headers`, if any.
-If a byte range HTTP header accompanies the URL, then the client MAY decompose this byte range into several sub-ranges and open multiple parallel, retryable requests to fetch them.
-(The URL and headers must be sufficient to authorize such behavior by the client, within reason.)
+10. If a byte range HTTP header accompanies the URL, then the client MAY decompose this byte range into several sub-ranges and open multiple parallel, retryable requests to fetch them.
+(The URL and `headers` must be sufficient to authorize such behavior by the client, within reason.)

 ### Inline data block URIs